One manager lamented, “I can’t even compliment a woman on how she looks anymore.” What he hadn’t realized is that context matters.

 - Take time to identify where bias might play a part in your work day.
 Whether it’s recruiting, management, interpersonal interactions, etc. – start making a plan.
 Recognition is the first key to making a change.(9)

 Achieving diversity and inclusion in the workplace isn’t just the right thing to do, it’s critical to a company’s long-term success.
-Fostering employee safety and belonging using cultural intelligence is the means to an end for greater job satisfaction, innovation and profit in every business. -Amy S. Narishkin, PhD
+Fostering employee safety and belonging using Cultural Intelligence is the means to an end for greater job satisfaction, innovation and profit in any business. -Amy S. Narishkin, PhD

-To recruit and retain top talent from diverse backgrounds, leaders can create a culture of safety and belonging for everyone in their organization.
-With a PhD in Adult Education, Amy works with CEOs, management teams and group leaders to successfully onboard new recruits by shifting from a mono-cultural to multicultural mindset by developing the skills for intercultural competence.
-Learn the skills in six 1.5-hour long Workshops.
+To attract, retain and promote top talent from diverse backgrounds, leaders can create a culture of safety and belonging for everyone in their organization.
+With a PhD in Adult Education, Amy works with CEOs, management teams and those who want to take the lead to successfully onboard new recruits by shifting from a homogeneous to multicultural mindset by developing the skills for Cultural Intelligence in five 2-hour long Workshops.

 - Racioppi, R. (19 June 2018) “Advancing female talent: organization-wide opportunities for change.”
 Forbes: https://www.forbes.com/sites/forbesnycouncil/2018/06/19/advancing-female-talent-organization-wide-opportunities-for-change/#7e65a2a53999